Love it or hate it, stress plays a complex role in athletic performance.

 “I also talk to my triathlon coach about how I’m feeling and I give him a heads up that maybe this week we will be moving, or something else is going on,” says Nilsson.
 “Then we can restructure the training sessions and adjust to keep the training and fitness good, but not as heavy.”

-He also started writing down tasks that were piling up to get an overview of what he needed to accomplish, split the load between himself and his fiancé, and marked each off once complete to make things feel more manageable.
+He also started writing down tasks that were piling up to get an overview of what he needed to accomplish, split the load between himself and his fiancé and marked each off once complete to make things feel more manageable.
+This has been one of his most effective ways to prevent stress.

 2. Finding Distractions